jsza/tempus-apidocs/api.rst

 Making Requests
 ===============

-All requests must set ``Accept: application/json``.
-Otherwise, the website HTML will be served.
+It used to be that requests needed to set ``Accept: application/json``.
+Now, it may be omitted for convenience.
+Note that the API does not support XML at this time.

 Error handling
 ==============